fachwerk-dev/create-fachwerk/slides/slides.md

 ## Add navigation buttons

-By default slide navigation is linear and can be controlled with `‹` `›` buttons on screen or keyboard.
+By default, slide navigation is linear and can be controlled with `‹` `›` buttons on the screen or keyboard.

-However, you can set non-linear navigation by providing buttons of jump to a specific page.
+However, you can set non-linear navigation by providing buttons to jump to a specific page.
 You can use `prev()` and `next()` functions to jump between pages:

 ```
 <button v-on:click="next()">Goto next slide</button>